TerrenceJohns/samples/README.md

 Servers and web apis are mocked with json-server on localhost ports 9001 through 9010.

 You can simply download the executable file for Windows.
 Its a one click install and you should be able to view the working samples.
-If you're on Mac or Linux, your can build from soure.
+If you're on Mac or Linux, you can build from source.
 You require Node and NPM installed on you machine.

 ### Installation
 ```